AceCentre/MorseWriter/README.markdown

     python Makespec.py --onefile path_to_your_morsecodegui.py
     python Build.py path_to_the_Morsecodegui.spec

+**Getting Involved**

+In order to start contributing code to the project, follow the steps below:

+1. Fork this repo.
+For detailed instructions visit [http://help.github.com/fork-a-repo/](http://help.github.com/fork-a-repo/)
+2. Hack away! but please make sure you follow [this branching model] (http://nvie.com/posts/a-successful-git-branching-model/).
+That means, make your pull requests against the **develop** branch, not the **master** branch.

 **Research**

 For further research and reading material on the use of Morse in assistive technology see [http://www.citeulike.org/user/willwade/tag/morse](http://www.citeulike.org/user/willwade/tag/morse) as a starting point